stevenvergenz/lemmy-scheduled-post-bot/README.md

 1. Checks to see if a post with the same instance/community/user/title has already been published, and if so exits early.
 1. Publishes the post.

+Note that this does not run as a service, and must be invoked directly to run.
+It's recommended to use in conjunction with `cron` or the Windows Task Scheduler.

 Configuration
 --------------